Organizational pressures and anxiety can trigger expressions of anger.

 -*Which cues do you find most helpful in judging other people’s emotional states when interacting with them?

-People must often make “affective predictions” about choice of life partner, occupation, residence, yet most everyone makes small, but systematic errors in forecasting personal emotional responses.
+People often make “affective predictions” about choice of life partner, occupation, residence, yet most everyone makes small, but systematic errors in forecasting personal emotional responses.

 These misjudgments can negatively affect personal health, happiness, financial well-being, and interpersonal relationships.